Wied58/set_time_from_gps/README.md

 Restarts the network time service - in case you are connected to a network.

+Write to /var/opt/syslog to indicate system time is set via GPS.

 To make use the of the script on boot:

 Place a copy in /opt/set_time_from_gps/set_time_from_gps.py

 add the line "/opt/set_time_from_gps/set_time_from_gps.py" to /etc/rc.local as root (use sudo) prior to the exit 0 line.

-Future enhancements are to add logging and GPS checksum verification.
+Future enhancements are to add GPS checksum verification.